 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
 Duration of each test shall be one hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
-Question paper will consist of 4 questions, each carrying 20 marks. - 2.
-Question number 1 will be compulsory and based on maximum contents of the syllabus - 3.
-Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 2) - 4.
-Total three questions need to be solved. - 7.
-Practical Assessment: An Oral exam will be held based on the above syllabus.
-The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW. - A. Term Work: Term Work shall consist of practicals based on the above list.
-Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment/ Mini project) + 5 Marks (Assignments) + 5 Marks (Attendance)
+Question paper will consist of 3 questions, each carrying 20 marks. - 2.
+Question number 1 will be compulsory and based on maximum contents of the syllabus

+3. Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3)

+7. Practical Assessment: An Practical / Oral exam will be held based on the above syllabus.
+The final certification and acceptance of TW ensures the satisfactory performance of laboratory work and minimum passing in the TW.

+- A. Term Work: Term Work shall consist of practicals based on the above list.
+Also Term work Journal must include at least 2 assignments based on the topics mentioned in the syllabus. - B. Term Work Marks: 25 Marks (Total marks) = 15 Marks (Experiment) + 5 Marks (Assignments) + 5 Marks (Attendance)

-- 1. Cellular Communications: A Comprehensive and Practical Guide, Nishith Tripathi, Jeffery H Reed, Wilev. - 2.
+- 1. Cellular Communications: A Comprehensive and Practical Guide, Nishith Tripathi, Jeffery H Reed, Wiley. - 2.
 Wireless Mobile Internet Security, 2nd Edition, Man, Young Rhee, Wiley- IEEE press. - 3.
 Designing for Cisco Internetwork Solutions (DESIGN), 2nd Edition, CCDA, Diane Teare, Cisco Press. - 4.
 Fundamentals of Sensor Network Programming: Applications and Technology, By S. Sitharama Iyengar, Nandan Parameshwaran, Vir V. Phoha, N. Balakrishnan, Chuka D. Okoye, Wiley publication. - 5.
 Contiki Cooja User Guide

 - 1. Introduction to Digital mobile communication, 2nd Edition, Yoshihiko Akaiwa. - 2.
 "Wireless Communications and networks", William Stallings, Pearson / Prentice Hall. - 3.
 Wireless communication and networking, Vijay Garg. - 4.
-Internet of Things (A Hands-on-Approach), Vijay Madisetti, Arshdeep Bahga - 5.
-A comparative review of wireless sensor network mote technologies, IEEE paper 2009
+Internet of Things (A Hands-on-Approach), Vijay Madisetti, Arshdeep Bahga. - 5.
+A comparative review of wireless sensor network mote technologies, IEEE paper 2009.

 Course Code Course Name Scheme Theory Practical Tutorial Total

-IT 309 Cloud Computing Contact Hours 3 2 1 5
+IT 200 Cyber Security Contact Hours 3 2 - 5

-Credits 3 1 - 4
+IT 308 Credits 3 1 - 4

-Examination Scheme

-Course Course Name Theory Marks Т

-Code Course Name Internal Assessment End Sem Term Work Practical Oral Total

-IA 1 IA 2 Average Exam WORK

-IT 309 Cloud Computing 40 40 40 60 25 25 150
+Exam ination Sc heme Course Theory 5 Code Course Name Intern al Assessn nent End Term Practical Oral Total Cour IA 1 IA 2 Average Sem Exam Work Tractical Orai Iotai IT 308 Cyber Security 40 40 40 60 25 - 25 150